kalimawiki/blog-writing/content/posts/benevolentai_-revolutionizing-drug-discovery-with-artificial-intelligence-2025-07-03.md

 - **API access and dashboard interfaces** for seamless scientific collaboration.
 - Interoperability with external systems such as Electronic Lab Notebooks (ELNs), laboratory automation platforms, and external databases (e.g., ChEMBL, PubMed).

-In summary, Benevolent AI’s technological ecosystem is a fully integrated, AI-first drug discovery engine.
+In summary, BenevolentAI’s technological ecosystem is a fully integrated, AI-first drug discovery engine.
 Its combination of graph-based reasoning, machine learning, generative chemistry, and expert-in-the-loop workflows gives it a distinct competitive edge in the AI-biotech sector.
 The platform not only accelerates the discovery process but also enhances decision quality, reduces R&D attrition rates, and enables more targeted investment in high-potential therapeutics.

 ## Partnerships, Finance & Investors

-Benevolent AI has built a solid foundation through strategic partnerships and robust financial backing, enabling it to develop its AI platform and advance its drug discovery pipeline.
+BenevolentAI has built a solid foundation through strategic partnerships and robust financial backing, enabling it to develop its AI platform and advance its drug discovery pipeline.

 **🤝 Strategic Partnerships**

 - **AstraZeneca**

-	In April 2019, Benevolent AI initiated a discovery collaboration with AstraZeneca focused on idiopathic pulmonary fibrosis (IPF) and chronic kidney disease.
+	In April 2019, BenevolentAI initiated a discovery collaboration with AstraZeneca focused on idiopathic pulmonary fibrosis (IPF) and chronic kidney disease.
 This collaboration was expanded in early 2022 to include heart failure and systemic lupus erythematosus (SLE), leading to multiple AI-identified targets that AstraZeneca has progressed internally

 - **Novartis**

-	While less publicized in detail, Benevolent AI has confirmed a long-term collaboration with Novartis aimed at co-developing AI-driven drug discovery pipelines across several therapeutic areas.
+	While less publicized in detail, BenevolentAI has confirmed a long-term collaboration with Novartis aimed at co-developing AI-driven drug discovery pipelines across several therapeutic areas.

 - **Neuropore Therapeutics**

-	In August 2019, Benevolent AI partnered with Neuropore to discover novel treatments for neurodegenerative diseases.
+	In August 2019, BenevolentAI partnered with Neuropore to discover novel treatments for neurodegenerative diseases.
 The companies aim to leverage AI insights and in‑house expertise to tackle complex neurologic conditions.

 **💰 Financial Backing**

 - **Temasek**

-	In September 2019, Singapore’s sovereign wealth fund Temasek invested US $90 million, valuing Benevolent AI at approximately $1 billion.
+	In September 2019, Singapore’s sovereign wealth fund Temasek invested US $90 million, valuing BenevolentAI at approximately $1 billion.
 The funds were earmarked for scaling the AI platform and progressing internal discovery programmes — backed by advisors like Raine Advisors.

 - **Odyssey SPAC & Existing Investors**

-	Benevolent AI went public in December 2021 through a SPAC merger with Odyssey Acquisition SA at an enterprise value of €1.5 billion.
+	BenevolentAI went public in December 2021 through a SPAC merger with Odyssey Acquisition SA at an enterprise value of €1.5 billion.
 The deal included €300 million from Odyssey and €135 million in private placement from investors including Temasek, AstraZeneca, Ally Bridge Group, Invus, and Zaoui & Co.

 - **Other Notable Backers**